Pan Twardowski: Twardowski in literature, music, film and gaming

-Mr. Twardowski is also a popular character in the folk art of the Kraków region.
-He may be found, for example, in some of the famous Cracovian cribs (szopki).
+Pan Twardowski is also a popular character in the folk art of Poland's Kraków region; he appears in some Kraków Nativity scenes (szopki).
 He is typically depicted as a Polish noble either riding a rooster or standing on the Moon.

 Places associated with Pan Twardowski

 Pan Twardowski is said to have lived in or near Kraków, the capital of Poland at the time.
 Different places in Kraków claim to be the exact location of Twardowski's house.
 The sorcerer might have lived either somewhere in the city center, near the Rynek Główny or Ulica Grodzka, or across the River Vistula in the village of Krzemionki (now part of Kraków).

-Across Poland, there are a number of inns and pubs called Rzym ("Rome"), all of which claim to be the one where Pan Twardowski met the devil.
+Across Poland, there are various inns and pubs called Rzym ("Rome"), all of which claim to be the one where Pan Twardowski met the devil.
 The oldest of these inns date back to only the late 17th century, about 100 years after Twardowski's time.
 The one in Sucha is probably the best known of these inns.

 In the sacristy of a church in Węgrów, hangs a polished metal plate claimed to be the magic mirror which once belonged to Pan Twardowski.
 According to a legend, it was possible to see future events reflected in the mirror until it was broken in 1812 by Emperor Napoléon Bonaparte of France when he saw in it his future retreat from Russia and collapse of his empire.

 It is also said that Pan Twardowski spent some time in the city of Bydgoszcz, where, in his memory, a figure was recently mounted in a window of a tenement, overseeing the Old Town.
 At 1:13 p.m. and 9:13 p.m. the window opens and Pan Twardowski appears, to the accompaniment of weird music and devilish laughter.
 He takes a bow, waves his hand, and then disappears.
 This little show gathers crowds of amused spectators.